Vote Yes in June 2027 to keep High Wycombe BID for another 5-year term.

 What happens if businesses vote against the BID?

-If businesses do not vote to keep High Wycombe BID, the BID company will cease to exist on 30th September 2022.
+If businesses do not vote to keep High Wycombe BID, the BID company will cease to exist.
 As a consequence, the BID’s projects, services and events will all stop, and High Wycombe will lose over £1.5m of investment over the next 5 years.

 Who will carry out the BID’s services, projects and events if the BID isn’t renewed?